fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 ## The Mitigation

-==IN PROGRESS==

-:::caution
-This Guide is a work in progress.
-We would appreciate any feedback you may have and you can submit edits through the link at the bottom of the page.
+:::info
+This section is under active review.
+PRs and discussion are appreciated on the Fedimint telgram, discord or github.
 :::

 In mitigating this risk we should consider the options to both stop false claims and raise the alarm on discovery of false claims.

-Whilst several mitigation activities will be outlined, the tl;dr will be a user can't verify the reliability or
+Whilst several mitigation activities will be outlined, the tl;dr is that a user can't verify the holdings of mint, however, several activities and alerts can be built around the mint to trigger warnings of misconduct.

 ### In Mint Audits